 - Much more…

 The best part, however, is the price.
-A bag sold specifically for any of the aforementioned purposes will surely cost more than the Polish bread bag – available now for only $9.95.
+A bag sold specifically for any of the aforementioned purposes will surely cost more than the Polish bread bag – available now.